knpuniversity/phpunit/knpu/form-submit.md

 Setting this one is easier: `->setValue('large herbivore')`.

 Honestly, I don't *love* Symfony's API for filling in forms - I like Mink's better.
-But, it works just fine.
+But, it works fine.
 When the form is ready, submit with `$client->submit($form)`.
 That will submit to the correct URL and send all the data up!

 But... now what?
 What should the user see after submitting the form?
-Well... we should probably redirect *back* toe the homepage with a nice message explaining what just happened.
+Well... we should probably redirect *back* to the homepage with a nice message explaining what just happened.
 Use `$this->assertContains()` to look for the text "Grew a large herbivore in enclosure #3" inside `$client->getResponse()->getContent()`.